NikKowPHP/mi/src/content/book/en/chapters/chapter-1.md

 Do this once or twice.
 This is the reset command.
 The long exhale activates your vagus nerve and tells your brain's security guard to stand down.

 ---
+### **Dashboard Update**

+**Congratulations.** You have acquired your first and most fundamental instrument.
+Your dashboard is online.

+---
+### **Conductor's Challenge: Week 1 Mission**

+You have just acquired your first tool.
+To turn this knowledge into a skill, turn to the **30-Day Conductor's Challenge (Appendix C)**.
+Your mission for **Week 1** is to master The Conductor's Breath.
+The appendix provides specific, daily exercises to build this foundational habit.
+Do not proceed to the next tool until you have completed your first week of practice.

+---
 ### **Conductor's Practice**

 #### **Toolkit Summary**